sourcefuse/loopback4-authorization/README.md

 ```

-If ,in case the file is in some other folder then `app.static()` can be called multiple times to configure the app to serve static assets from different directories.
+If, in case the file is in some other folder then `app.static()` can be called multiple times to configure the app to serve static assets from different directories.

 ```
 this.static('/', path.join(__dirname, '../public'));